Fotinovski/jQuery-one-page-faker/README.md

-# Firebase Contact Form
+# Jquery one page faker and Firebase Contact Form

-Mobile first, responsive contact from that sends data to a firebase database